Fly-tipping Statistics 2025 – How many people fly-tip in the UK?

 To discover how frequently instances of fly-tipping are reported and understand the trends in fly-tipping rates over time, we delved into government data on fly-tipping incident reports in England, which found:

-• That means that almost 3,000 instances of fly-tipping are reported each day in England.
-That’s an average of once every 30 seconds!
+• That means 3,157 instances of fly-tipping are reported each day in England.
+That’s an average of once every 27 seconds!

-• Additionally, the number of fly-tipping reports in England have increased by 13% over the last 4 years (2018 to 2023).
+• Additionally, the number of fly-tipping reports in England have increased by over 20% over the last 5 years (2018 to 2024).

-• However, the year-long dataset between 2020-2021 saw the highest number of incidents when over 1.1 million reports of fly-tipping were filed.
-This was also when the first Coronavirus lockdown took place, as the COVID-19 pandemic hit the UK.
+• This has now surpassed the dataset between 2020-2021 which previously saw the highest number of incidents when over 1,138,347 reports of fly-tipping were filed.
+An increase of 14,270 incidents.

 Please note: All government datasets are collected from April to March in any given year.